0xCurvy/curvy-docs/docs/how-you-stay-in-control.md

 After wallet creation, you’ll set a password to protect your Curvy account on your current device.

 - This password encrypts your wallet locally
-- Without it, even someone with access to your browser can’t use your wallet
+- Without it, even someone with access to your browser and device can’t use your wallet
-- If someone tries to load Curvy on the same device, they’ll need the password to unlock it

 **Important:** Curvy does not store or back up your password.
 If you lose it and don’t have your recovery phrase, your wallet and funds are unrecoverable.